hiten99/blog/README.md

 Blog for Ruby on Rails application

 Steps to install the application:
-Download and unzip or clone the repository. open command prompt in the code directory
+1. Download and unzip or clone the repository.
+2. Open command prompt in the code directory
 Run following commands:
-bundle install
+1. bundle install

-rails db:migrate
+2. rails db:migrate
-rails db:seed
+3. rails db:seed
-rails db:migrate RAILS_ENV=test
+4. rails db:migrate RAILS_ENV=test
-rails test
+5. rails test

-rails s
+6. rails s
-use the browser to visit the website: http://localhost:3000/posts/
+use the browser to visit the website and try out features: http://localhost:3000/posts/